ApurvaAdhav/codenixia-selection-2026-apurva-adhav/README.md

 ### Proposed Solution Overview

-The **AI Business Intelligence & Decision Support Assistant** is an AI-powered platform that enables users to **analyze business data through natural-language queries** and generate actionable insights using **Data Analytics, Machine Learning, LLMs, RAG, and Agentic AI**.
+The **AI Business Intelligence & Decision Support Assistant** is an AI-powered platform that enables users to **analyze business data through natural-language queries** and generate actionable insights using Data Analytics, Machine Learning, LLMs, RAG, and Agentic AI.
-Users can upload **CSV/Excel datasets**, ask business questions, and receive data-driven insights, visualizations, and recommendations.
+Users can upload CSV/Excel datasets, ask business questions, and receive data-driven insights, visualizations, and recommendations.

 The system is designed to bridge the gap between **traditional Business Intelligence and AI-driven decision support**.